google/prettytensor/docs/Bookkeeper.md

 * var: The variable for which a moving average should be computed.
 * tag: The tag of the summary.
-If None var.name[:-2] is used to strip off the ':0' that is added by TF (bookkeeper keeps all var names unique, so it is only ever the first one.)
+If None var.name[:-2] is used to strip off the ':0' that is added by TF.
 * decay: How much history to use in the moving average.
  Higher, means more history values [0.9, 1) accepted.
 * ignore_nan: If the value is NaN or Inf, skip it.
 Note that this default